Florida Department of Corrections: World War II support

-Division of Corrections
+Evolution into the Division of Corrections

-In 1957, Governor LeRoy Collins, state legislature, and correctional staff worked together to overhaul the state’s corrections system.
+In 1957, Governor LeRoy Collins, the State legislature, and correctional staff worked together to overhaul the state’s corrections system.
 As a result, the legislature enacted five major proposals totaling over $18 million.
 The most significant change resulting from the new Correctional Code was the establishment of the Division of Corrections, a centralized authority to oversee the entirety of the state’s corrections system.
 R.O.
 Culver was appointed as the first Director beginning on July 1, 1957.
 Under his leadership and the new Correctional Code, the general philosophy shifted from punishment to correction and rehabilitation.
 Also in this year, the first Classification Staff were hired at Florida State Prison and a card system for inmate records was implemented.
 The next year, the use of sweat boxes was prohibited as a form of punishment.

 On July 2, 1959, H.G.
 Cochran, Jr. was appointed to succeed Culver as Director of the Division of Corrections.
 During his tenure, the state’s corrections system continued to modernize and introduce more professional practices.
 In 1959, the first Transition Officers were hired to help inmates with placement after they were released.
 In 1960, a new six-digit numbering system to identify inmates was implemented.
 In 1961, the official newsletter for the Division of Corrections, the Correctional Compass, debuted.
 Also that year, complete control of the state’s Road Prison operation was transferred from the State Road Department to the Division of Corrections.